MinaProtocol/mina/docs/demo.md

 **Since you're running three nodes, the command above will fail.** You have to specify the port that your nodes are running on.
 The following commands should work -- *and* give a consistent view of the network:

 ```
-$ coda client status -daemon-port TODO
+$ coda client status -daemon-port 8301
-$ coda client status -daemon-port TODO
+$ coda client status -daemon-port 8401
-$ coda client status -daemon-port TODO
+$ coda client status -daemon-port 8501

 ```

 If you just want to have a running status page of the entire network, try running this:

 ```
-$ coda client status -daemon-port TODO
+$ watch coda client status -daemon-port 8301

 ```

 #### Create a wallet

-A wallet in Coda is just a [public/private key pair](TODO).
+A wallet in Coda is just a [public/private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography).
 The public key corresponds to your publicly available address, and the private key is like a password, required to authorize sending funds from that address.

 First, create a directory for your wallet: